jawa-the-hutt/vuepress-auth0/README.md

 ## Custom Unauthorized page

-You can add a custom unauthorized page
+You can add a custom unauthorized page by simply adding a markdown file in the same folder as your default page.
+Call the file whatever you want, but simplier is better.  '`unauthorized.md`' would be a good suggestion.
+Then in the plugin config, add a parameter named `unauthorizedRoute` and set the value to `/unauthorized`.
+This value can be different, but must match the filename and have the `/` prefixed to it.
+For example, if your markdown file is called '`go-away-right-now.md`', then your value would be '`/go-away-right-now`'.

 ## Other Config items